Exam Information

 For further information on the collection of Exam Certificates please contact the Exams Officer by emailing cas-exams@cset.co.uk

 Exam certificates are sent to the School in the November following the Summer exams.
-Certificates are available from Reception from December until the following July after which time they are returned to the exam board.
-Students unable to collect their certificates themselves must liaise with the Exams Officer.
-Nominees must bring photo identification with them before certificates can be released.
+Certificates are available from Reception from December until the following October after which time they are confidentially disposed of to meet Exam Board regulations.

 Section H: Frequently Asked Questions